ArthurTlprt/arthurtlprt.github.io/readme.md

 # Symbiome

-* Developping bat counter application
+* Developping a bat counter application
 * Measuring infected area in beet fields

 # Working on the Reunion Island